raindropio/help/docs/changelogs/ios.md

 slug: /changelog-ios
 ---

+### 5.1.43 (Jan 14, 2025)
+- Many webpages behind paywalls are now successfully and permanently copied.
+Any failed permanent copies will be retried over the next few weeks.
+- Significantly improved collection and tag suggestions with a smarter AI model.
+- Your own tags and newly suggested tags are now visually distinguished in tag suggestions.
+- Resolve issues with audio and video playback, ensuring support for inline playback and autoplay.

 ### 5.1.41 (Dec 12, 2024)
 - Resolve crash encountered when swiping from “All bookmarks” to the home screen.
 - Restore the last visited collection upon app restart.